exercism/common-lisp/exercises/concept/lucys-magnificent-mapper/.docs/instructions.md

 # Instructions

-Lucy the Lisp Alien likes Numbers, they think some of the are "magnificent".
+Lucy the Lisp Alien likes Numbers, they think some of them are "magnificent".

 They ask you to help them write functions to make numbers more magnificent.